matt-dale/CAENIONPYTHONAPI/README.rst

 It requires the CAENRFIDLibrary.dll

 The decision to use IronPython instead of C# was out of speed.
-This library is not full featured API, but can get the reader up and running very quickly.
+This library is not a full featured API, but can get the reader up and running very quickly.
 Integrating different database connectors is quite easy for saving parsed tag reads.
+An example connector is included.

+Use of this code is easily implemented in a WinForms UI.